MediaComem/docker-brownbag/README.md

-# Docker Brown Bag: From Hello World to Swarm
+# Docker: From Hello World to Swarm

 You can follow this tutorial to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.
 It's a condensed version of some of Docker's own documentation and